adamcharnock/seed/docs/index.rst

 ..
-Python Packager documentation master file, created by sphinx-quickstart on Fri Feb 10 12:11:25 2012.
+Seed documentation master file, created by sphinx-quickstart on Fri Feb 10 12:11:25 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Python Packager's documentation!
+Welcome to Seed's documentation!
 ===========================================

 .. toctree::
    :maxdepth: 2

-Python Packager is an experiment in making releasing PyPi packages trivially easy.
+Seed is an experiment in making releasing PyPi packages trivially easy.
 For example, the `release` command will:

 * Increment the version number in `__init__.py`